tachyons/handbooks_for_leads/pehia-tips-on-writing- a-blog.md

 Wow!
 Awesome.
 Leading by model is one of best ways of leadership.
 Pour out your heart.
 Ask a friend to read it after you write.
 Are they inspired by you?
 If yes, go to point 5.
 Else, tweak it a bit. <br>

-Don't forget to add the tag Diary for it to be featured in our Diary Section.
+Don't forget to add the tag Diary for it to be featured in our Diary Section and add tag 'Advice and Opinion' to be featured in our Sisterly advice section.

 ### 3. Writing a report.